tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-03-13-strange-attraction.md

 Remember - all of this is my perspective, and there’s as many different ways of running a consulting business as there are varieties of butterflies.
 The key points are :

 - Warm leads power well-paid strategic work
-- Cultivating warm leads requires working with and understanding humans
+- Cultivating warm leads requires working with, and understanding humans
-- Each individual human is chaos - but in aggregate we can control the system in two ways:
+- It's hard to predict individual outcomes but in aggregate we can control the system in two ways:
   - Anchor our own networks
-  - Communicate regularly and explain the work you do
+  - Communicate regularly and explain the work
-- Make good stories that can be repeated
+- Listen to how people make intros for key ways to describe the work
+- If you find yourself overwhelmed with ambiguous lukewarm leads consider a capabilities deck
-- And embrace the oral platforms (conferences, podcasts) to create connections
+- Embrace the oral platforms (conferences, podcasts) to create connections
 - Finally, don’t belabor any kind of CRM unless you enjoy butterfly-collecting as a hobby

 What works for you?